Fix: Electron Not Working — Window Not Showing, IPC Not Communicating, or Build Failing

 macOS notarization fails — Apple requires apps to be signed and notarized.
 Set mac.hardenedRuntime: true and configure your Apple Developer credentials.
 For CI, use electron-notarize or electron-builder’s built-in notarize config with APPLE_ID and APPLE_APP_SPECIFIC_PASSWORD environment variables.

-For related desktop app issues, see Fix: Tauri Not Working and Fix: React useState Not Updating.
+For related desktop app issues, see Fix: Tauri Not Working, Fix: Tauri 2 Not Working, Fix: Electron Forge Not Working, and Fix: Electron require is not defined.

 Solo developer based in Japan.
 Every solution is cross-referenced with official documentation and tested before publishing.